awslabs/kubeflow-manifests/README.md

 ## Getting Started

 There are a number of deployment options for installing Kubeflow with AWS service integrations.
-For detailed instructions regarding available AWS-integrated deployment options, see the [deployment guides](https://awslabs.github.io/kubeflow-manifests/docs/deployment/) on the [Kubeflow on AWS](https://awslabs.github.io/kubeflow-manifests/) website.
+For detailed instructions regarding available AWS-integrated deployment options, see the Deployment section on the [Kubeflow on AWS](https://awslabs.github.io/kubeflow-manifests/) website.

 ## Help & Feedback